md861/ElliFEM/README.md

     * number of integration points to be used, etc.
  * *pellib_Hlmhltz.f90* - This file allows to specify the boundary sources as well as any sources (`FZ_Phi`) inside the domain.
  * *ln_norm.f90* and *proslib.f90* - These two files are used to specify the analytical solution (if available) for the computation of normed errors and plotting of analytical values over mesh, respectively.
+ * *psflib.f90* - Modify the finite element shape functions used for the numerical solution.
+By default, Lagrange polynomials are used for `NANGL = 1` (pertaining to the order of elements defined by the mesh imported from *dat* file).
+For `NANGL > 1`, by default the shape functions are defined using plane wave enrichment functions [[1]](#1).

 ## Usage:
 All the files should be in the same folder.
 Open a terminal in the code folder, and type the following for: